 Sunderland AFC – My beloved football team.
 Been a long suffering fan since 1972, and it has been a LONG trip.
-It’s getting harder all the time, but my blood is Red and White.
+It’s getting harder all the time, but my blood is still Red and White.

 Genealogy – Tracing my family tree since being taught the skills by my old boss in the early 1990’s.
 Not as lucky as Danny Dyer, but solid roots in Ireland.

 SCADA and PLC – I spent 23 years developing control software for my employer.
-Very boring for a blog, so I’ll not be going there, but my skills are transferrable, including web stuff.
+Very boring for a blog, so I’ll not be going there, but my skills are transferrable, including the web stuff.

 Photography – Since buying my first SLR (a Canon AV-1) in 1980 I’ve been a keen amateur photographer.
 Mostly landscapes and weather.

 Gadgets and Tech – My other half tells me I have way too many gadgets.
 It’s true, of course.
 I’m an Apple fan boy and spend too much time on my Macbook, iPhone and iPad.